ekmadsen/MadChess/Design.md

 ## Performance Optimizations

-1. Avoid use of foreach since it allocates an enumerator.
+1. Avoid use of foreach because it allocates an enumerator.

    A. Technically, this is critical only when searching positions.